pfalcon/pycopy/README.md

 support for `_thread` module (multithreading).
 Note that only a subset of Python 3 functionality is implemented for the data types and modules.

-MicroPython can execute scripts in textual source form or from precompiled bytecode, in both cases either from an on-device filesystem or "frozen" into the MicroPython executable.
+Pycopy can execute scripts in textual source form or from precompiled bytecode, in both cases either from an on-device filesystem or "frozen" into the executable.

-See the repository http://github.com/micropython/pyboard for the MicroPython board (PyBoard), the officially supported reference electronic circuit board.

 Major components in this repository:
 - py/ -- the core Python implementation, including compiler, runtime, and